grahamgilbert/blog/content/post/2012-09-21-five-reasons-sysadmins-should-use-git.markdown

 4. **Change history** - why was that random change even made?
 Hopefully it's in the commit message!
 (Your commit messages are useful, aren't they?!)
 5. **You can be a nice sysadmin** - if you use GitHub it's simple to take your repo public and share your awesomeness.

-So there you go - I hope this goes some way to answering the question "why shuold I be using Git?"
+So there you go - I hope this goes some way to answering the question "why should I be using Git?"